Sivayogeith/hackatime-obsidian/README.md

 # Hackatime for Obsidian

-[Hackatime][wakatime] is an open source Obsidian plugin for metrics, insights, and time tracking automatically generated from your Obsidian usage activity.
+[Hackatime][hackatime] is an open source Obsidian plugin for metrics, insights, and time tracking automatically generated from your Obsidian usage activity.

 ## Installation

 1. Inside Obsidian, click `Settings` → `Community Plugins` → `Browse`.

-2. Search for `wakatime`, click on the Hackatime plugin.
+2. Search for `hackatime`, click on the Hackatime plugin.

 3. Click the `Install` button.